doocs/leetcode/solution/1400-1499/1435.Create a Session Bar Chart/README_EN.md

 | session_id          | int     |
 | duration            | int     |
 +---------------------+---------+
-session_id is the primary key for this table. duration is the time in seconds that a user has visited the application.
+session_id is the column of unique values for this table. duration is the time in seconds that a user has visited the application.
 </pre>